villekf/OMEGA/README.md

 As a first step you should install either OpenCL (install either https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases/tag/1.0 for Windows or in Linux use `sudo apt install ocl-icd-opencl-dev`) or [CUDA](https://developer.nvidia.com/cuda-downloads), and then [ArrayFire](https://arrayfire.com/binaries/).
 See more details in the above link or below.

 Pre-built libraries are supplied in the [releases](https://github.com/villekf/OMEGA/releases), however, you can also manually compile everything.
+Python pip version and MATLAB toolbox contain prebuilt libraries, which should work in most cases.

+**All library paths needs to be on system path when running the mex-files or Python scripts or otherwise the required libraries will not be found.
+This means ArrayFire and OpenCL and/or CUDA.**

+Read the below part only if you encounter issues or are using Octave:

 For manual compilation you're going to need a C++ compiler in order to compile the MEX-files/libraries and use this software.
 Visual Studio and GCC have been tested to work and are recommended depending on your platform (Visual Studio in Windows, GCC in Linux, clang should work in MacOS).
 Specifically, Visual Studio 2019 and 2022 have been tested to work in Windows 10 and as well as g++ 9.3 and g++ 10.5 on Ubuntu 22.04.
 MinGW++ also works though it is unable to compile ArrayFire OpenCL reconstructions (implementation 2) in Windows by default.
 Octave supports only MinGW++ in Windows and as such implementation 2 in Windows is only supported if you manually compile ArrayFire from source with MinGW (for instructions, see [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows)).